mongodb/specifications/source/run-command/run-command.rst

 Transactions
 """"""""""""

-If runCommand is used within a transaction the read preference MUST be sourced from the transaction's options.
+If RunCommand is used within a transaction the read preference MUST be sourced from the transaction's options.
 The command sent to the server MUST include the transaction specific fields, summarized as follows:

 * If ``runCommand`` is executing within a transaction: